Eric Morley, Founder

 Larry Scarborough, Timber Framer

-One of our clients recently asked a question about Larry: “Is he always in a good mood?”
+One of our clients once asked a question about Larry: “Is he always in a good mood?”
 Yes, he really is, and his pleasant and positive attitude, day after day, no matter the obstacles, is what makes Larry remarkable.

 Favorite quote?
 “The longer I live, the more I realize the impact of attitude on life.” –Charles Swindoll

 In Josh’s short life he has been a part of a variety of professions and experiences.
 He has served in the United States Air Force as a Security Forces member as well as a registered nurse in a high acuity emergency room.
 For as long as he can remember Josh has had an affinity for craftsmanship with an emphasis on historical and traditional methods.
 Much of his time outside of work is spent between family, building bows, restoring antique tools, and working outdoors.
 His passion for crafting eventually led him to a pivotal decision to leave nursing to become a timber framer.
 Josh feels that this decision was the best he has ever made and has allowed him to cultivate his passion in a way he did not imagine as possible.
 He places emphasis on the fine details which resounds in the quality he strives to bring to a task regardless of what that task is.

 Meet Patricia Willis, finishing her fourth year of specialized timber framing coursework at the American College of the Building Arts in Charleston, SC.
 Suffice to say Patricia has proven to be one Bad Ass intern…and we love working with her.